📋 Great PMs steal

 Patterns - Find the underlying patterns.
 What works the same for each product?
 Why?

 Highlights - Find what makes some details stand out.
-What craftsmanship or clever solution were applied?
+What craftsmanship or clever solutions were applied?

 Create - Now forget the input and start creating.
 Your subconscious will still have the info available, you just need to add your own magic ✨